ljc2154/ADBS/Project3/README.txt

 Should we be alarmed by the possible increased amount of land being used for buildings?

 g)     Any additional information that you consider significant.
+The EQUIPMENT and EQUIPMENT WORK permits are different.
+As stated in f, an EQUIPMENT permit is required to use Heating, Ventilation, Air Conditioning, or Refrigeration equipoment while on a construction job in NYC.
+Meanwhile, an EQUIPMENT WORK permit is required to do work on a boiler (or some other heating device) in a building in NYC.
+It took some research to figure out this difference.